comic/grand-challenge.org/docs/getting-started.rst

 Running the Tests
 -----------------

-TravisCI_ is used to run the test suite on every new commit.
+GitHub actions is used to run the test suite on every new commit.
 You can also run the tests locally by

 1. In a console window make sure the database is running